frontboat/agent-bazaar/README.md

-# Exploring the Coinbase Bazaar
+# Exploring the Coinbase Bazaar with DaydreamsAI

 ## Directories
 1. `buyer-agent` starts a DaydreamsAI CLI agent using the mcp and cli extension packages.